Monadic second-order model-checking on decomposable matroids

 \paragraph{Colored matroids}

-We can work with colored matroids, meaning that we add a finite number of unary predicates to the language which are interpreted by subsets of the ground set.
-Theorem \ref{main} still holds for colored matroids except that we now have colored trees, on which decision of $MSO$ is still linear.
+We can work with colored matroids, meaning that we add a fixed number of unary predicates to the language which are interpreted by subsets of the ground set.
+Theorem \ref{main} still holds for colored matroids except that we now have colored trees, on which the decision problem for $MSO$ is still in linear time.

-\begin{example} Let $\textsc{A-Circuit}$ be the problem to decide, given a matroid $M$ and a subset $A$ of its elements, if there is a circuit in which $A$ is included. \begin{enumerate} \item If $|A| = 1$, the problem is decidable in polynomial time. \item If $|A| = 2$ and the matroid is a vector matroid then it is decidable in polynomial time \cite{durand2003ipp}, but for abstract matroids the question is open \cite{1113216}. \item If $|A|$ is unbounded, even if the matroid is only a cycle matroid, the question is $\NP$ complete by reduction to Hamiltonian Path. \end{enumerate}
+Let $\textsc{A-Circuit}$ be the problem to decide, given a matroid $M$ and a subset $A$ of its elements, if there is a circuit in which $A$ is included.
+This problem is interesting, since when $|A|=1$ and the matroid is representable over a finite field, a circuit extending $A$ is a minimal solution (for inclusion of the support) of a linear system.
+If the field is $\mathbb{F}_{2}$, a circuit extending $A$ is a minimal solution (for the pointwise order) of an affine formula.
+It is an affine variation of the circumscription problem for propositional formulas studied in artificial intelligence \cite{mccarthy1980circumscription}. \begin{enumerate} \item If $|A| = 1$ or $2$, the problem is decidable in polynomial time.
+For the particular case of a vector matroid see \cite{durand2003inference}, in general one uses a matroid separation algorithm. \item If $|A| = 3$, the question is open. \item If $|A|=k$ is fixed and the matroid is a cycle matroid then it is decidable in polynomial time by reduction to the problem of finding $k$ disjoint paths in a graph \cite{robertson1995graph}. \item If $|A|$ is unbounded, even if the matroid is only a cycle matroid, the question is $\NP$-complete by reduction from the Hamiltonian Path problem. \end{enumerate} This problem is easily expressible in $MSO_{M}$ over a matroid equipped with a unary second-order predicate $A$, by the formula $A-Circuit(X) \equiv A \subseteq X \wedge Circuit(X)$.
+Thus $\textsc {A-Circuit}$ is decidable in polynomial time over representable matroids of branch-width $t$, while it is a $\NP$-complete problem in general.